syntaxseed/terminalfaker/README.md

 ![Basic Filesystem](media/screenshot2.png)

-A simulated filesystem is initialized from the default content found in js/filesystem.js.
+A simulated filesystem is initialized from the default content found in main/filesystem.js.
 Basic navigation around the filesystem is available.
-You can edit this file to customize the contents.
+You can edit this file to customize the contents, then rebuild with WebPack.

 ## Advanced Example